 Experience versus functionality

 For some retailers, music is mainly intended to add a specific experience.
 Fashion retail, for instance, often uses music to communicate a specific subculture image.
-It commonly accepted to play the music at higher volume in such cases.
-The actual effect has, to my knowledge, never been properly measured.
-We do not know for sure whether this in fact boosts brand experience and sales, or damages it.
+It is commonly accepted to play the music at higher volume in such cases.
+You do run a risk of damaging your commercial performance though.
+A preliminary test in a fashion store showed people were less likely to try on clothes and make a purchase when loud music was playing, as compared to a more modest volume.

 When music is implemented to achieve functional goals, such as maximizing shopping time, customer satisfaction or willingness to spend money, it is usually advisable to have the music playing at lower volumes.
-This usually makes for higher ratings in all sorts of consumer liking measurements.
+This usually makes for higher ratings in all sorts of consumer liking measurements and purchase behavior.

 Loud music is much easier to implement technically than soft music is.
 Provided that the acoustics are in order, a high output sound system will usually do the job just fine.
 In fashion retail we often see the implementation of additional subwoofers to add a bit of a wow-factor.